spacelift-solutions/tofusible-azure/README.md

 From a high level, the process is as follows:
 1. You create virtual machines with OpenTofu - using the provider natively
-   - The examples included in this repository use `aws_ec2_instance`'s as examples, but you are not limited to this provider.
+   - The examples included in this repository use Azure (`azurerm_linux_virtual_machine`) as examples, but you are not limited to this provider.
 2. You use the `tofusible_host` module to gather information about the virtual machines you created.
 3. You output the `tofusible_host`s as a list of hosts in OpenTofu (using native OpenTofu outputs).
 4. You use the [Spacelift stack dependency](https://docs.spacelift.io/concepts/stack/stack-dependencies#stack-dependencies) feature to pass the output to an Ansible stack.